 The issues of child custody and child placement are some of the most difficult things that you must resolve in a divorce.
-The anger and frustration that both spouses feel as their marriage ends is amplified when trying to figure out who will have custody of the children.
+The anger and frustration that both spouses feel as their marriage ends are amplified when trying to figure out who will have custody of the children.
 During these emotionally charged times, the best thing that you can do for your children is to hire an attorney.
 This gives you an advocate who will fight for your rights and is detached from the intense emotions that you are experiencing.

 Milwaukee, Racine, Kenosha Child Support and Placement Attorney

-We discuss many different topics with our child custody clients, and do our best to answer all of their custody questions.
+We discuss many different topics with our child custody clients and do our best to answer all of their custody questions.
 Some of the most common issues our clients want to know about are:

 - Custody and placement arrangements

 - Grandparents’ rights

 - Serial payer

 When you need answers about these sensitive issues, contact us.
 You will speak with the attorney who will handle your case from beginning to end, who will stand and defend your rights at the custody hearing, and who will provide you with the personal attention that you need when you are involved in a child custody situation.

 In the state of Wisconsin Maintenance is the same thing as spousal support or alimony.
 Maintenance is generally handled in cases where the parties have a long-term marriage and there is disparity in the parties’ incomes, one party has health issues, or one party has limitations on their ability to work due to disability or other issues.